ten-protocol/ten-documentation/docs/testnet/for-validators/rewards.md

 ## Program Overview

 TEN is an encrypted Layer 2 network built on Ethereum, designed by the team behind Corda.
-TEN offers a highly scalable and private environment for Web3 applications,including Ai, tokenizing real-world assets (RWA), enabling decentralized financial solutions (DeFi) and on-chain games.
+TEN offers a highly scalable and private environment for Web3 applications,including AI, tokenizing real-world assets (RWA), enabling decentralized financial solutions (DeFi) and on-chain games.

 ### Objective